+- Dissertation Make all changes/edits

+requested by PhD Committee to

+your final Dissertation

+- Upload your final Dissertation to Libra

-- 1. Purpose: To demonstrate competence in the field of the dissertation research and the quality of the dissertation for publication in scientific journals. - 2.
-Timing: As the PhD student enters their 5th year in the PhD program, if not sooner, the PhD student and their advisor should discuss and come to agreement about the timeline (and any associated expectations) for the student to write and defend their dissertation.
+- 1. Purpose: To demonstrate competence in the field of the dissertation research and the quality of the dissertation for publication in scientific journals.

+- 2. Timing: As the PhD student enters their 5th year in the PhD program, if not sooner, the PhD student and their advisor should discuss and come to agreement about the timeline (and any associated expectations) for the student to write and defend their dissertation.
 There is no BME or SEAS requirement stating that a student must have submitted or already published a peer-reviewed manuscript(s) prior to defending their PhD Dissertation; however, PhD advisors and committees may apply a publication requirement at their discretion.
 The members of the student's PhD Committee should also be informed about the student's plan, expectations, and timeline, particularly if there is disagreement between the student and the PhD advisor about the timing, plan and/or expectations for scheduling the dissertation defense.
-If there is disagreement between the PhD Committee and/or the PhD advisor and/or the student, the student and/or advisor and/or members of the PhD who can serve as a mediator in these decisions.
+If there is disagreement between the PhD Committee and/or the PhD advisor and/or the student, the student and/or advisor and/or members of the PhD Committee are encouraged to talk to the BME Graduate Program Director or BME Departmental Ombudsman, who can serve as a mediator in these decisions.
 At completion of writing an approved dissertation.
 The properly formatted draft with all the figures should be submitted to the Doctoral Advisory Committee at least two weeks before the examination.
 Using the Final Examination Committee form, inform the Graduate Program Coordinator of the date selected for your defense, provide the title and a short abstract of the work, so that an announcement of the defense may be sent out.
 Public announcement of the dissertation defense must be made one week prior to the scheduled examination date.
 Failure to do so will result in the rescheduling of the dissertation defense.
 IMPORTANT NOTE: It is SEAS Policy that the PhD Dissertation Defense and the PhD Proposal Defense may not occur in the same semester.

-3. Formatting and Approval of the PhD Dissertation Document: The PhD Dissertation is a unique and individualized document that represents the student's own scientific and engineering interpretation/thinking about the research and design accomplishments they have made during their time in the BME PhD training program.
+- 3. Formatting and Approval of the PhD Dissertation Document: The PhD Dissertation is a unique and individualized document that represents the student's own scientific and engineering interpretation/thinking about the research and design accomplishments they have made during their time in the BME PhD training program.
 The PhD student should take tremendous pride in their accomplishments and embrace their individuality as a scientist and engineer when assembling and summarizing the body of work from their PhD training experience.
 Being at a point where a student is writing their dissertation signifies that he/she/them has truly become an expert in a specific body of knowledge and this expertise should shine through the document, demonstrating mastery, intellectual ownership, and tremendous accomplishment!